 - Treated wood shingles have a Class A fire rating

-- They can last 5 to 10 years longer than asphalt, which makes them competitively priced with asphalt over their lifespan
+- Cedar shingles and shakes can last 5 to 10 years longer than asphalt when properly maintained, which makes them competitively priced with asphalt over their lifespan

 - Wood has an insulation value twice that of asphalt shingles (but your home’s insulation levels are far more important than the R-value of the roofing)